On Retraining Your Taste Buds.

 Part of the reason it is so difficult is because we are so used to processed foods.
 Companies spend great amounts of money on research and engineering foods to keep you craving more.
 They are in search of the perfect ingredient combination.
 Ever eat something and say “These are so addictive.”?
 There’s a reason for that.
 Ever eat an apple and say, “These are so addictive.”?
 I thought not.

 Flavor enhancers are also added to foods to artificially add more flavor or a certain flavor to foods.
-Then, when we eat the natural food, it doesn’t see to have much flavor.
+Then, when we eat the natural food, it doesn’t seem to have much flavor.

 Interested in retraining your taste buds?
 Here are some tips Dr. Katz gives in his book and others I found to be true as well.

 1. Make the switch gradually by only replacing a little at a time.
-For example if you are switching from whole to low fat milk, mix the milks adding more skim milk each time until it is all skim.
+For example, if you are switching from whole milk to non-dairy milk, mix the milks adding more non-dairy milk each time until it is all non-dairy.
 The same can go for rice.
 If you are changing from white to brown or black, mix them using just and little brown and add more each time until it is 100% brown.

 3. Know why you are eating it.
 You are more likely to try/like something if you understand why you should eat it.

 5. Try cooking it a different way.
 Sometime we don’t like food because it is cooked in a flavorless way.
 Try it raw, grilled, roasted, steamed, etc. Grilling and roasting bring out more of the flavors and natural sugars than boiling and steaming.